Skip to main content

 4. Attach policies as needed:

-5. Name the role: bytebase-role
+5. Name the role: bytebase-instance-role

 Attach IAM Role to EC2